-Scotland’s pre-eminent Sporting Lets agency, run by CKD Galbraith, believes that the sporting season for 2013 will remain buoyant with continued strong demand for fishing, stalking and grouse shooting.
+Scotland’s pre-eminent Sporting Lets agency, run by Galbraith, believes that the sporting season for 2013 will remain buoyant with continued strong demand for fishing, stalking and grouse shooting.

 “The 2013 salmon season has kicked off with encouraging reports from the likes of the Tay and lower Spey.
 Further north, the cold weather conditions have delayed the start of the main spring run which should start to build up as the weather improves in April and May.
 Grouse numbers have been generally very encouraging over the last three years with 2011 being one of the best years in recent history.”